-In this first task, your main aim is to check that the acquired space is suitable for your project.
+In the first stage of discovering how to take over a restaurant, your main aim is to check that the acquired space is suitable for your project.

 This is one of the most important points of a restaurant takeover: you may be able to make small adjustments to a space after buying it, but you cannot change it drastically.
 Therefore, it has to suit the vision you’ve set out.

 First, you need to check that the size of the restaurant space is sufficient.

 It’s usually advisable to leave 21 to 32 sqft per seat, all spaces (such as the dining room, kitchen, and storeroom) included.